Annapurna Sanctuary Trek

 Annapurna: Teahouses (nights 2-11)

 On nights 2-6 and 11, we stay in twin-share bedrooms, which come with foam mattresses, bedsheets and a pillow.
-On nights 7-10, we stay in rooms with four beds, due to limited options in the more remote areas.
+On nights 7-10, we stay in rooms with three to six beds, due to limited options in the more remote areas.
 Remember to bring (or hire) a sleeping bag, rooms are unheated so they can get cold at night.

 Worth knowing